Holiday Fire Safety

 - Ensure you use outdoor lights outdoors, and indoor lights indoors.

 - Ensure your lights have a sticker to show they meet CSA standards or are CSA approved.

-- Inspect your lights before putting them up; replace cracked bulbs and string of lights that have frayed, broken or exposed wires.
+- Inspect your lights before putting them up; replace cracked bulbs and strings of lights that have frayed, broken or exposed wires.

-- Never string more than the recommended number of lights together.
+- Never connect more than the recommended number of lights together.

 - Know your limits when installing lights and make sure you have the right tools, such as the appropriate ladder, for hard to reach areas.